-Opening on May 15 at 11 am, the expansion of the Sydney and Walda Besthoff Sculpture Garden at the New Orleans Museum of Art features 26 new works by artists working primarily in the 21st century.
+Now open after more than 17 months of construction, the expansion of the Sydney and Walda Besthoff Sculpture Garden at the New Orleans Museum of Art features 27 new works by artists working primarily in the 21st century.
 The expansion, which broke ground in December 2017, builds on the success of the museum’s existing five-acre Besthoff Sculpture Garden, widely regarded as one of the top sculpture gardens in the world.
 The expansion brings the total site to eleven acres featuring more than 90 works by renowned artists from the 19th century to the present.

 Artists featured in the expansion include Larry Bell, Tony Cragg, Johan Creten, Katharina Fritsch, Frank Gehry, Jeppe Hein, Georg Herold, Thomas Houseago, Shirazeh Houshiary, Baltasar Lobo, Robert Longo, Gerold Miller, Beverly Pepper, Pedro Reyes, George Rickey, Ursula van Rydingsvard, Sean Scully, Yinka Shonibare, Frank Stella, Hank Willis Thomas, Bernar Venet, and Fred Wilson.
-A work by Ugo Rondinone will be installed in the garden in late 2019.
-Two new works have been commissioned for the site: a 60-foot-long mosaic wall by artist Teresita Fernández, and a glass bridge by Elyn Zimmerman, and an installation by Maya Lin inside the Sculpture Pavilion.
+Three works were commissioned for the site: a 60-foot-long mosaic wall by artist Teresita Fernández, a glass bridge by Elyn Zimmerman, and an installation by Maya Lin inside the Sculpture Pavilion.

 “The Besthoff Sculpture Garden expansion celebrates NOMA’s primary mission of sharing significant art and artists with the broadest possible public.
 It also incorporates contemporary, innovative approaches for a healthy and sustainable environment into a compelling experience of art,” said Susan Taylor, Montine McDaniel Freeman Director.
 “We look forward to sharing with our public new work by some of the most interesting and important artists working today.”